devops329/devops/instruction/awsCloudFront/awsCloudFront.md

    ![Specify origin](specifyOrigin.png)

 1. Select **Do not enable security protections**.
-This is an additional paid service that you don't need at this time.
+The Web Application Firewall examines traffic at the application (HTTP) layer.
+This is helpful to stop common attacks such as SQL injection, Cross-Site Scripting (XSS), and Layer 7 DDoS.
+This is an additional paid service and you need to learn how to prevent these attacks yourself as part of this course.
 Press **Next** to continue.

    ![No fireware](noFirewall.png)